Job loss and layoff measures are frequently referred to as worker dislocation or displacement data.

 Dislocated Worker and Layoff Data Podcast

-This podcast presentation will provide you with the basic knowledge of how to understand and find dislocated worker and layoff data.
+This podcast presentation will help you understand and find dislocated worker and layoff data.
 It is part of a series of podcasts we offer to help individuals understand and use labor market data.
 It is written simply, and presumes no previous subject matter or statistical knowledge.

-The transcript for this presentation, available at the link to the left, will help reinforce the basic knowledge needed to understand and find dislocated worker and layoff data.
+The transcript for this presentation, available at the link to the left of the webinar, will help reinforce the basic knowledge needed to understand and find dislocated worker and layoff data.
 The podcast and transcript can be used either separately or together.

 Comparing and Understanding Dislocated Worker Survey Data